Tretinoin 0.025% cream: what it’s used for and who it’s best for

 Can you buy tretinoin cream 0.025% over-the-counter?

-Unfortunately not, you need a prescription from a licensed healthcare professional to buy tretinoin 0.025%.
-To get a prescription, you can have a virtual consultation with a board-certified dermatologist via Miiskin.
-If they think tretinoin 0.025% cream is suitable and safe for you, you can get your prescription.
+To get a prescription for tretinoin 0.025% you can have a virtual consultation with a board-certified dermatologist via Miiskin.
+The dermatologist will evaluate your request and If they think tretinoin 0.025% cream is suitable and safe for you, you can get your prescription.
+The consultation price with a board-certified dermatologist is $59 and medication renewals are $39.

 Tretinoin offers several key benefits for the skin, making it a widely prescribed treatment for various skin concerns:

-- It has anti-inflammatory properties: Its anti-inflammatory action helps reduce the redness, swelling, and irritation commonly associated with acne and other skin conditions .
+- It has anti-inflammatory properties: Its anti-inflammatory action helps reduce the redness, swelling, and irritation commonly associated with acne and other skin conditions.

 - Improves acne: Tretinoin helps unclog pores and prevent the formation of new acne lesions by increasing skin cell turnover, which reduces blockages in hair follicles.